Semrush helps you:

 Well, it’s not all about ranking #1 on YouTube.

-In fact, a study by Stone Temple Consulting found that 55.2% of YouTube videos ranking in Google were different than the top videos ranking in YouTube’s search results.
+In fact, a study by Stone Temple Consulting found that 55.2% of YouTube videos ranking in Google were different from the top videos ranking in YouTube’s search results.

 First ranking video in Google not always first in YouTube